Hypernova-Oy/koha-plugin-iso18626/README.md

-# koha-plugin-self-service
+# koha-plugin-iso18626
-Self-service permission API for Koha ILS
+ISO 18626:2021 implemented to Koha ILS

 # Downloading

-From the [release page](https://github.com/Hypernova-Oy/koha-plugin-self-service/releases) you can download the relevant *.kpz file
+From the [release page](https://github.com/Hypernova-Oy/koha-plugin-iso18626/releases) you can download the relevant *.kpz file

 # Installing